 In short, software for these devices should be integrated with security controls built into their basic functionality, and administrative access to these systems and tools must be well-controlled and monitored to ensure any unauthorized access is prevented and caught.

 Privacy by Design

-It is not just the security of devices themselves which is a major concern to be addressed.
-We are all now acutely aware, as private citizens and customers, of the need to protect our personal data from cyberattack.
+It is not just the security of devices themselves that is a major concern to be addressed.
+We are all now acutely aware, as private citizens and customers, of the need to protect our personal data from cyberattacks.
 This also goes for organizations and enterprises, whose sensitive corporate or industrial data (e.g. that generated by utilities companies), could cause devastation in myriad ways if it passes into the wrong hands.

 Meaningful policies and procedures to control how private citizens’ data is collected, stored and used, are quickly becoming legislated, as exemplified by the EU’s GDPR, which came into force in 2018.
 Therefore, it’s now a matter of regulatory compliance for manufacturers and software providers of IoT devices to prioritize data governance in their systems for the safety and security of consumers.
 With OT and IT systems converging in the digital era, sensitive data has never been so vulnerable.

 One of the biggest threats is posed by unmanaged access to systems and devices.
 IT teams in industrial and enterprise organizations are quickly becoming cognizant of the importance of securing network access.